 For many years I worked on the corner of Donald and Broadway, in downtown Winnipeg.
-For the first part of my time their one of my regular stops for lunch was at Thida’s Thai Restaurant, which was a quick trip across the lane from the building I worked in.
+For the first part of my time there one of my regular stops for lunch was at Thida’s Thai Restaurant, which was a quick trip across the lane from the building I worked in.
 I’ve always thought they had really good food.
 I also really like the heat that is a feature of so much Thai food.

 However, over time I noticed a trend.
 I would phone in an order.
 They would tell me it would be ready in 20 minutes.
 I’d head over at the twenty minute mark, and when I got there I would be told I had to wait another 20 minutes.
 This happened on multiple occasions.
 So, I quit going to Thida’s.